Sanae6/exlaunch-cmake-smo/README.md

-# exlaunch-cmake
+# exlaunch-cmake for Exlaunch.NET

-A fork of exlaunch with focus on subsdk output for game modding.
+A fork of exlaunch-cmake modified to be a runtime for [Exlaunch.NET](https://github.com/Sanae6/Exlaunch.NET).

-# Notes

-Currently untested

 # Credits